mattn/git-fixauthor/README.md

 ## Usage

 Don't worry, and calm down.
 Please drink a cup of water.
-Then, change the git author to real one.
+Then, change the git author and email to real one.
 Next, git pull to get newest branch.
 And run this.

 ```
-$ git fixauthor
+$ git fixauthor -name "Your Wrong Name"
 ```

 Pray that someone else don't git push after your git pull.